 - Do you know that our personalities could be defined in terms of five characteristics or traits called The Big 5 Personality Traits?
-How are your personality traits?
-You must know for sure to understand how to choose a career that fits you the best.
+What are your personality traits?
+You must know for sure to understand how to choose a career after the 10th that fits you the best.

 - What are your capabilities?
 What are you good at?
 Mathematics?
 Language?
 Logical Reasoning?
 Which career you choose should depend upon your aptitudes or capabilities to a large extent.
 But the marks you get in school do not really reveal your strengths.
 Those reflect your academic achievements.

 - How do you get the right assessment of your interests, personality, and aptitudes or capabilities?
 How do you know what’s truly you?
-There are career assessment tests which scientifically measure your interests, personality, and aptitudes and then give a comprehensive view about your real strengths, weaknesses, interests, and personality.
-This is the first step to find the answer to your query about how to choose a career.
+There are career assessment tests that scientifically measure your interests, personality, and aptitudes and then give a comprehensive view of your real strengths, weaknesses, interests, and personality.
+This is the first step to finding the answer to your query about how to choose a career after the 12th.